Senko hanabi: Usage

 To properly ignite a senko hanabi, the pointed end (with black powder) is held straight down and lit, so that the flame is at the bottom.
 After a few seconds, a glowing, molten slag ball will form.
-The slag is reportedly potassium sulfide, which also contains carbon from the charcoal.
+The slag is reportedly potassium sulfide, which also contains carbon from the lamp black.
 After a while, the molten ball will initiate the second phase of the firework, silently spraying an array of delicate branching sparks with a range of up to 20 cm.

 It is best ignited away from the wind and held with a steady hand, so that the delicate molten ball does not drop and that the two phases can be fully completed.

 Principle

 One theory for its distinctive sparks suggest that when lit, firstly the gunpowder burns and later form a blob of molten slag containing potassium sulfide, potassium carbonate.
 These chemicals further react and decompose into gases like carbon monoxide, carbon dioxide, sulfur dioxide.
 These gases erupt out of the molten blob and carry small amounts of slag in the process.
-These fragments further divide into minuscule bits due to wind, thus creating this magnificent effect.
+These fragments further divide into minuscule bits due to wind, thus creating this effect.

 Culture

 Senko hanabi are included in packets of fireworks and are ignited last amongst other fireworks.

-The fireworks are said to somehow hypnotize the watcher into silence and to evoke mono no aware (translated as "an empathy toward things," or "a sensitivity to ephemera"), a Japanese term describing a flash of sadness felt when reminded of the beauty and briefness of life.
+The fireworks are said to somehow hypnotize the watcher into silence and to evoke mono no aware (translated as "an empathy toward things", or "a sensitivity to ephemera"), a Japanese term describing a flash of sadness felt when reminded of the beauty and briefness of life.
 "The poignantly ephemeral has long been appreciated in Japan and is still felt in the quiet celebration of senko hanabi."